-To request BGMC assistance, a missionary contacts their department senior director.
+To request BGMC assistance, a missionary must contact their department senior director.
 If approved, the department senior director forwards the request to the administrator's office for further processing and disbursement with the missionary's regular monthly check.
-There is a maximum request of \$1,500 per year for missionary unit; however, a missionary may request additional funds direct from their district.
-The missionary must also send a thank-you letter along with their request.
 Applications may be found on the U.S. Missions website.
+Special Projects may also be applied for through BGMC for requests of a larger nature.